Vincenzo Bellini: Personal life and relationships

-Bellini was a notorious womanizer as evidenced in his letters to Francesco Florimo.
+Bellini was a notorious womaniser as evidenced in his letters to Francesco Florimo.
 However, three people had a prominent place in his life: Francesco Florimo, Maddelena Fumaroli and Giuditta Turina.

 Francesco Florimo

 One of the closest people in Bellini's life was Francesco Florimo, whom he met as a fellow student at the Naples Conservatory.
 Throughout Bellini's lifetime, the two shared a close correspondence.
 During the 1820 revolution, Bellini and Florimo joined a secret society, the Carboneria.
 Their closeness is evident in their letters.
-For example, on 12 January 1828 Bellini wrote that theirs were "hearts made only to be friends to the last breath."
+For example, on 12 January 1828, Bellini wrote that theirs were "hearts made only to be friends to the last breath."
 Bellini wrote in 1825 that "Your existence is necessary to mine".
 Further, on 11 February 1835, Bellini wrote: " my excellent, my honest, my angelic friend!
 The more we know the world, the more we shall see how rare is our friendship."
-Based on these letters, some have speculated about Bellini's sexuality, but Weinstock (1971) believes such interpretations are anachronistic.
+Based on these letters, some have speculated about Bellini's sexuality, but Weinstock (1971) believed such interpretations are anachronistic.
 Rosselli (1996) expands on this point: contrary to how they may seem to modern readers, the expressions of close friendship in these letters were commonplace in Mediterranean societies and the world of early 1800s Italian opera rather than a reflection of sexual attachment.
 Once Bellini left Naples for Milan, the two men seldom saw one another; their last meeting was in Naples in late 1832, when Bellini was there with Giuditta Turina, before the pair departed for Milan via Florence.
 Florimo's published recollections—written fifty years after the events they recall—may be flawed.
 In later years, Bellini declared that Florimo "was the only friend in whom [I] could find comfort".
 Interpretation of Florimo's collection of letters is complicated however by evidence that he often altered or completely fabricated some of his correspondences with Bellini to create an idealized image of the composer.
 Florimo was also known to have destroyed some compromising letters involving Bellini's affairs with married women, including some in which Bellini wrote in detail about his affair with Giuditta Turina.
 After Bellini's death Florimo became his literary executor.